Why TopChiller Can Be Your Reliable Chiller Manufacturer and Supplier ?

 - In this case, the lower the cooling coefficient of the chiller system, then increasing the load of the system, resulting in ever-increasing energy consumption of the system, especially the low-temperature system.

 - Application of evaporation temperature and evaporation pressure

-The refrigeration system utilizes the characteristic that the boiling point of the refrigerant changes with pressure, so that the refrigerant vaporizes and absorbs the heat of the cooled substance at a low pressure, and reduces the temperature to achieve the refrigeration purpose, and the vaporized refrigerant is condensed into a liquid state under high pressure.
-In this cycle operation, the purpose of adjusting the room temperature is achieved by means of the heat absorption and heat release process of the refrigerant during the state change.
+The chiller utilizes the characteristic that the boiling point of the refrigerant changes with pressure, so that the refrigerant vaporizes and absorbs the heat of the cooling substance at low pressure, and reduces the temperature to achieve the refrigeration purpose, and the vaporized refrigerant is condensed into a liquid state under high pressure.
+In this cycle operation, the purpose of adjusting the room temperature is achieved using the heat absorption and heat release process of the refrigerant during the state change.

 - Cause of abnormal evaporation temperature